 THE NATIONAL LABOR Relations Board has vacated a previous decision on joint employer regulations, leaving hotels and other businesses with much broader definitions of when they may be liable for benefits for employees provided by outside agencies.
-The ruling has led a coalition of business associations, including the American Hospitality and Lodging Association, to renew its call on Congress to pass legislation to better define joint employers.
+The ruling has led a coalition of business associations, including the American Hotel & Lodging Association, to renew its call on Congress to pass legislation to better define joint employers.

 On Feb.
 26, the NLRB vacated its 2017 decision in Hy-Brand Industrial Contractors, Ltd. and Brandt Construction Co. in response to a court finding that one of the board members had a conflict of interest in that case.
 As a result, the board’s definition on joint employers under the National Labor Relations Act and the Fair Labor Standards Act reverts to the 2015 Browning-Ferris Industries case, which the Hy-Brand decision had overruled.

 The Browning-Ferris ruling provides much broader definitions of who qualifies as a joint employer, and that is cause for concern for the Coalition to Save Local Businesses, which includes AHLA as well as the International Franchise Association, National Restaurant Association and the U.S. Chamber of Commerce.
 The week before NLRB vacated the Hy-Brand ruling, CSLB members sent a letter to U.S. Senate leaders Mitch McConnell and Charles Schumer to consider the “Save Local Business Act,” which has already passed the House.